- (84) 12345-6789

 Yamamoto has chaired or served on many committees that oversee training and the biomedical workforce, research funding, and the process of peer review and the policies that govern it at NIH.
 He is a member of the advisory board for Lawrence Berkeley National Laboratory and the board of directors of Research!America.
 He was elected to the NAS, the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Academy of Microbiology, and is a fellow of the American Association for the Advancement of Science.

-Program Director, California Initiative to Advance Precision Medicine
+Science Officer, California Initiative to Advance Precision Medicine